 Wondering how to use a USB flash drive for PowerPoint presentations?
-If you need to make a presentation, it’s a good idea to bring along a USB flash drive.
+If you need to make a presentation, it’s a good idea to bring along a USB flash drive, available from stores like Amazon (aff).
 Whether it’s your main way of connecting to the presentation or a backup plan, having a one of these inexpensive devices can reduce stress.

 Many presenters like to bring their own computer and simply plug it into the existing projector when they meet with a client, speak at an event or give a lecture.
 But you may arrive only to find out that you need a special cord, that the promised cord isn’t working or that no one knows quite how to change the custom setup.
 Some organizations may have rules about who can touch the equipment.